filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 There has been a huge demand from the developer community for Filecoin compatibility with [Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Solidity](https://en.wikipedia.org/wiki/Solidity) out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM).

 The FVM also supports other foreign runtimes and virtual machines, anything that compiles to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly).
-WASM provides the flexibility we need to meet a variety of needs, because it was built for modern web browsers and supports multiple languages, including Rust and Go.
+WASM provides the flexibility we need to meet various needs because it was built for modern web browsers and supports multiple languages, including Rust and Go.

 Developers can adapt to the FVM in other contexts, such as the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/), because it's not tightly-coupled to Filecoin.